CreatingNull/UOS-Hardware/docs/api.rst

 Supported devices are enumerated and defined in `uoshardware.devices.py`.

-All devices are defined using the `Devices` abstraction class.
+All devices are defined using the `Device` abstraction class.
+This class

 .. autoclass:: uoshardware.abstractions.Device
    :members: